 In its article on General Councils, the Catholic Encyclopedia of 1908 says the following: "All the arguments which go to prove the infallibility of the Church apply with their fullest force to the infallible authority of general councils in union with the pope."
 Even if for some reason the council were not ecumenical its teachings would still require assent as they were promulgated by Pope Paul VI.
 Any teaching promulgated by a pope is authoritative by virtue of the Church’s Ordinary Magisterium (Vatican I, session 3, chapter 3).

 Traditionalists try to back up their arguments by quoting council documents out of context.
 For instance, I received the following concerning "Lumen Gentium:"

 But the plan of salvation also includes those who acknowledge the Creator, in the first place among these there are the Moslems, who, professing to hold the faith of Abraham, along with us adore the one and merciful God, who on the last day will judge mankind (No. 16).

 There is no claim here of spiritual equality.
-This passage is merely affirming the traditional Church teaching that those outside the Church can get to heaven.
+This passage merely affirms the traditional Church teaching that those outside the Church can be saved.
 The subject is treated in greater detail a few sentences later: "Those who through no fault of their own, do not know the Gospel of Christ or His Church, but who nevertheless seek God with a sincere heart, and, moved by grace, try in their actions to do His will as they know it through the dictates of their conscience – those too may achieve eternal salvation."

 The document affirms other traditional views of the Church: